-Materials needed: For each student, a copy of Handout #53, The Potsdam Declaration.
+Materials needed: For each student, a copy of Handout #53, page 105, The Potsdam Declaration.
+Access it online at http://afe.easia.columbia.edu/ps/japan/potsdam.pdf or scan the barcode.

 Review the sequence of events in the Pacific that follow the German surrender in Europe.
 Include the Japanese retreat from central China, the fall of Okinawa after three months of fighting, and the liberation of the Philippines General Douglas MacArthur proclaimed on July 4.